cds-snc/design-gc-conception/.github/ISSUE_TEMPLATE/translation_card_template.md

 ---
-name: Translation Card Template
+name: Localization Card Template
-about: Template to use when creating or updating translation tickets related to GCDS library release
+about: Template to use for localization or translation tasks related to GCDS library release
-title: 'Translation:'
+title: 'Localization'
 labels: ''
 assignees: ''
 ---

-**Summary**: Card to capture the delivery needed for all content related work in EN and FR when adding a new item in the GC Design System on all its touch point : Figma, code and documentation website .
+**Summary**: Card to capture the steps and delivery needed for all localization related work from EN to FR and for all GC Design System touch points : Figma, code and documentation website.
-Including use cases, how to use guidance, accessibility guidelines and more.

-**Owner** : dev/designer duo assigned
+**Owner** : dedicated localization team member

-**Validation** : Product Manager
+**Validation** : Design lead

+**Context** :
-**Context** : additional information to complete work Add here all pertinent links , previous work done or informations related to the build of this particular component/template
+additional information to complete work
+Add here
+- [ ] content source
+- [ ] audience : dev, designers, public servants, end users
+- [ ] related requirement doc and decision docs
+- [ ] if applicable, previous tranlsation of this if applicable
+- [ ] if applicable, comparable or reference to keep in mind

+### Acceptance criteria
+- [ ] check if all info needed are there in context section
+- [ ] research new terminology and document decision, sources, and rationale
+- [ ] new term added to Phrase
+- [ ] Research and provide French examples or guidance
+- [ ] Produce French version
+- [ ] Ensure consistent terminology
+- [ ] Check for plain language and inclusive language
+- [ ] adjust formatting, punctuation (if importing to Figma)
+- [ ] review by design lead
+- [ ] hand off for publication

 ### Definition of done :
-- [ ] Doc Created based on [this template](https://docs.google.com/document/d/1EIbD6ydHCw1ywPYGUSfc9_DwbEBJuwM9ndkE37XtzmU/edit?tab=t.0)
-- [ ] All decisions and alignment on this component are summed up in this doc , supported by rationale and screen capture when needed
-- [ ] Link dev and design deliverables
+- [ ] French version of content for publishing
-- [ ] When build is done for dev and design and content, dev/design hand off this doc to PM
+- [ ] Content is consistent, clear, and correct
-- [ ] PM has reviewed and gives go for release based on all documented info and build
+- [ ] Decisions documented

-### Acceptance criteria
-- [ ] Design has updated requirement doc
-- [ ] Dev has updated requirement doc
-- [ ] PM has reviewed

-Deliverable
+### Deliverable :
-- [ ] Requirement doc up to date and linked to the EPIC card
+- [ ] Document with both content to be translated and its translation.
+- [ ] If applicable, localization decisions with guidance, information architecture recommendantion and other proposed actions.